Coronavirus (COVID-19) at a glance – 24 October 2021

-- Over the past week, there has been an average of 17 new cases reported each day.
-Of the newly reported cases, the majority have been from WA.
+- Over the past week, there have been an average of 2,228 new cases reported each day.
+Of the newly reported cases, the majority have been from Victoria.

 - There is a relatively equal ratio of male-to-female cases across most age groups.

 - In 2020 case numbers reached an initial peak at the end of March.
 This was followed by a period of low case numbers.
 In mid June 2020 case numbers started to increase before reaching a secondary peak in early August 2020.
 Case numbers gradually declined and remained low with spikes occurring in mid-late December 2020 and mid-late April 2021.
 From late June 2021, case numbers increased and are currently sitting at a peak.

 - Of cases with a reported place of acquisition, 77% were locally acquired.

 - The overall proportion of cases under investigation in each state and territory is relatively low, indicating that public health actions, including case identification and contact tracing, is occurring in a timely manner.

 - To date, more than 42,230,500 tests have been conducted nationally.
 Of those tests conducted, 0.4% have been positive.

 - The ‘cases in aged care services’ table presents the number of cases that have been reported among care recipients in Australian Government-subsidised residential and in-home care settings in each state and territory.